 Aside from the cones - the materials used are size 11 delica seed beads, one size 8 seed bead, thread, needle, accent beads for the tassel ends (optional) and a pair of ear wires.

 The amount of thread you need will depend on the number of tassels in your earring.
 These completed earrings are long - about 9 cm or 3 3/4 inches.

 This design makes all of the tassels with one piece of thread - so make sure you have a long enough piece for as many strands as you plan to have before you start.
 This project started with about 4 feet of thread, but there was plenty left over.

 Pick up the beads for the length tassel you are making, including an accent or turn bead at the end.
 The red leaf bead is being used as the turn bead.
-To accomodate the top center location of the hole in the red accent beads, string an extra three beads after the accent bead to cover the hole.
+To accommodate the top center location of the hole in the red accent beads, string an extra three beads after the accent bead to cover the hole.

 See this article if you'd like more information on how the design for these earrings occurred.

 Complete the Tassel by Stringing Back Up the Beads

 If you are using an accent bead that requires some extra beads to cover the length from the hole to the tassel, insert your needle into the fourth bead and up the entire row of beads in the opposite direction.